tc39/notes/es9/2018-03/mar-22.md

 DT: this is alsmost the same ??? stuff.
 And we're going to do some cleanup call that is going to call into the wasm.

 YK: and in that use case it really doesn't matter to be, I basically want the same GC timing rules as regular GC and I suspect that engines will use roughly equivalent heuristics.
-I will expecte that engine will ??? bascially I just want to keep my memory.
+I will expecte that engine will ??? basically I just want to keep my memory.

 DT: ??? is in some csense changing the language termonology.
 We're not proposing that you can rely on things getting cleaned up properly